Dream Lands Design

 1. Clay tiles

-Clay tiles are popular materials in climates that tend to be a lot warmer and dryer.
+Clay tiles are popular Roughcasting Edinburgh materials in climates that tend to be a lot warmer and dryer.
 The most interesting aspect of this material is that it helps in reducing the risk of fire.
 Additionally, they are also weather-resistant.
 When installed as ‘S’ tiles, clay helps to circulate the air a lot easier, making it effective in cooling your house during hot weather.

 Clay is long-lasting and can be expected to last up to 100 years or more.
-When installed properly, clay tiles can sustain winds of up to 150 miles (241.4 km) per hour, endure heavy rains and cold snaps.
+When installed properly, clay tiles can sustain winds of up to 150 miles (241.4 km) per hour, and endure heavy rains and cold snaps.

 It is preferred by many because it is environmentally friendly, can be recycled, and should any part get damaged, you will only need to replace the affected tile.